galenseilis/Mjolnir/docs/methodology.md

 # Causal Assumptions

+Machine learning algorithms are like a black box.
+Things go in, things go out, but it is not usually possible to understand what is happening within the box.
+A neural network is an example of a machine learning model.
+It can use something similar to fuzzy logic to weight different paths of causality in a computation graph, but the topology of the computation graph does not have to match the causal assumptions in the causal model.

 Mjolnir is designed with the assignment of causal assumptions in mind.
 A causal directed acyclic graph is provided by the use which is used to constrain the space of models that can be learned from the data.

 # Symbolic Regression